Chamika Karunaratne: International career

 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.
 In January 2019, he was added to Sri Lanka's Test squad for the second Test against Australia.
 He made his Test debut for Sri Lanka against Australia on 1 February 2019.

 In May 2021, he was named in Sri Lanka's One Day International (ODI) squad for their series against Bangladesh.
 He made his ODI debut for Sri Lanka on 28 May 2021 against Bangladesh.
 In July 2021, he was named in Sri Lanka's squad for their series against India.
 He made his Twenty20 International (T20I) debut on 25 July 2021, for Sri Lanka against India.

 In September 2021, Karunaratne was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.
 In July 2022, Sri Lanka vs Australia 2nd ODI his all round performances due he won the man of the match award.
 5th ODI he scored his maiden Half century in ODI Cricket.
-Karunaratne was named in Sri Lanka's squad for the 2022 Asia Cup.In September, Karunaratne was named in Sri Lanka's squad for the 2022 ICC Men's T20 World Cup.
+Karunaratne was named in Sri Lanka's squad for the 2022 Asia Cup.
+In September, Karunaratne was named in Sri Lanka's squad for the 2022 ICC Men's T20 World Cup.
+In March 2023, against New Zealand in the first ODI, he took 4 wickets at Eden Park Auckland in a losing cause.

 Outside cricket

 Chamika Karunaratne was a junior national champion in javelin throw and also competed in the international badminton.
 His father Louie Karunaratne and brothers Dinuka, Niluka and Diluka are also professional badminton players.
-In February 2021, he along with his elder brother and Sri Lanka's no 1 badminton player Niluka Karunaratne played in the first round encounters in the men's singles of the Sri Lankan Badminton Nationals.
+In February 2021, he along with his elder brother and Sri Lanka's number one badminton player Niluka Karunaratne played in the first round encounters in the men's singles of the Sri Lankan Badminton Nationals.

-In October 2022, nutritional brand Prima Stella Diary announced that Chamika would act as its brand ambassador.
+In October 2022, nutritional brand Prima Stella Dairy announced that Chamika would act as its brand ambassador.